brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 [y]{.pnum} An *immediate variable* is

 * [y.1]{.pnum} a variable declared with the `consteval` specifier, or
-* [y.2]{.pnum} a variable that results from the instantiation of a templated entity declared with the `constexpr` specifier whose initialization results in an immediate value.
+* [y.2]{.pnum} a variable that results from the instantiation of a templated entity declared with the `constexpr` specifier whose initialization is an immediate constant expression that is not a constant expression (see below).

 [z]{.pnum} An *immediate constant expression* is either a glvalue core constant expression that refers to an object or a function, or a prvalue core constant expression whose value satisfies the following constraints: